Home / Blog / Tab Organizer Extensions

 Can I use multiple tab organizer extensions at the same time?

-Yes, as long as the extensions serve different purposes.
+Yes, as long as the extensions serve different jobs.
 For example, you can use TabGroup Vault for saving tab groups and Tab Manager Plus for searching tabs.
 Avoid running two extensions that do the same thing, as they may conflict.

 Which tab organizer extension supports Chrome tab groups?